USS announces interim targets to reaching net zero ambition

-Universities Superannuation Scheme (“USS”), the UK’s largest private pension scheme by assets under management, is today announcing important interim targets to achieving its ambition to be Net Zero for carbon1 generated by its investments by 2050, if not before.
+Universities Superannuation Scheme, the UK’s largest private pension scheme by assets under management, is today announcing important interim targets to achieving its ambition to be net zero for carbon1 generated by its investments by 2050, if not before.

-The trustee has asked its internal investment team to work with the companies in its investment portfolio2 to cut the emissions they generate by 25% by 2025 and by 50% by 2030 relative to the 2019 baseline.
+The trustee has asked its internal investment team to work with the companies in its investment portfolio to reduce the intensity of our non-sovereign emissions 25% by 2025, and by 50% by 2030 (relative to the 2019 baseline).
 These will be expressed in terms of emissions intensity (total carbon per £1 of assets under management).

 The Sustainable Growth mandate will be managed by the Private Markets Group within USS’s in-house investment management team and benefit the defined benefit and, over time, the defined contribution segments of the scheme.